Cleaning Hazy Shower Doors

 - Dip a clean sponge into the hot water

 - Sprinkle quite a bit of baking soda onto the sponge.

 - Use a ton of it more elbow grease and scrub at the stain.

 - Continue to wet the sponge, sprinkle with baking soda and scrub until the stain is gone.

 Magic Erasers work just like magic and seem to be about as effective as the fabric softener method above.
 Once you start to clean with this handy tool you will see just where it really is magical and you will not want to be without one.

 - Moisten the magic eraser and start cleaning the shower door for sparkling clean glass.

 - You can use the baking soda and then follow up with the magic eraser for those pesky harder to reach corners.

-Enjoy Your Clean Shower Doors
+Enjoy the Victory of Clean Shower Doors

-I also like the idea of using products that are not as scented, fun to use, naturally safer and just as efficient.
+I like the idea of using products that are not as scented, fun to use, naturally safer and just as efficient.